ibm-cloud-docs/databases-for-elasticsearch/elser-tutorial.md

 {: #elser-embeddings-elasticsearch-create-pipeline}
 {: step}

 The ELSER model comes pre-installed in all Platinum deployments of {{site.data.keyword.databases-for-elasticsearch}}.
-All you have to do is create a [pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest.html) that uses it to analyse your incoming data.
+All you have to do is create a [pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest.html) that uses it to analyze your incoming data.

 ```sh
 curl -kX PUT -H"Content-Type: application/json" -d@pipeline.json $ES/_ingest/pipeline/elser-v1-test